 The Little Colorado is an interesting study.
-It begins at Mount Baldy in the White Mountains at elevation 10,000 ft (3,048 m) and flows northwest for 315 miles (507 km) to Colorado River in the Grand Canyon at elevation 2,700 ft (823 m).
-It wanders north along the eastern edge of the Mogollon Rim, then turns around abruptly as it flows south in the Colorado.
+It begins at Mount Baldy in the White Mountains at elevation 10,000 ft (3,048 m) and flows northwest for 315 miles (507 km) to the Colorado River in the Grand Canyon at elevation 2,700 ft (823 m).
+It wanders north along the eastern edge of the Mogollon Rim, then turns around abruptly as it flows south in the Colorado River.
 It has not always been so dry - three dams far upstream capture much of the snow-melt and upstream tributaries for irrigation.
 It flows through many canyons and gorges until reaching Cameron at US89.
-For the final 40 miles or so it flows through the pristine and very deep Little Colorado River Gorge inside Navajo Nation (photos are available in our Little Colorado River Gorge article).
+For the final 40 miles or so it flows through the pristine and very deep Little Colorado River Gorge inside Navajo Nation.

 The Photo Gallery features six photos of Grand Falls at varying flows with an auto-show of the photos.

 Blockage view shows lava-flow blockages with an empty canyon.